SaraswatGit/PlanZap/README.md

 ***Structure of the app:***

 The nav bar has a position that is fixed the only thing that render everytime a new section is clicked is the area beside it refered to as "routearea" in the app .
 All CSS of all files is present in the CSS components file .
+Use context has been used to get access to userid , login status etc.

 _Things that can be improved :_